Jiri-Kremser/equoid-ui/README.md

 For more information, refer to the [Running tests page][].

-## Openshift
+## OpenShift

-You can deploy the application into local Openshift cloud by invoking
+You can deploy the application into local OpenShift cloud by invoking

 ```bash
 make oc-run
 ```

-This will kill all the running Docker containers, starts the local Openshift cloud and creates the resources representing deployment configs, services, routes, secretes, etc. It assumes the `docker` command can be run w/o root privileges and also the `oc` command on the `$PATH`.
+This will kill all the running Docker containers, starts the local OpenShift cloud and creates the resources representing deployment configs, services, routes, secretes, etc. It assumes the `docker` command can be run w/o root privileges and also the `oc` command on the `$PATH`.

-For deploying to an external Openshift cluster run:
+For deploying to an external OpenShift cluster run:

 ```bash
 METRICS=1 ./ocp/ocp-apply.sh